Flux159/uhttp/README.md

 A micro client-side ajax library modelled after angularjs's $http module that doesn't require any dependencies (jquery or otherwise).

-uhttp is under 4kb minified and under 2kb minified and compressed.
+uhttp is about 4kb minified and about 2kb minified and compressed.

 uhttp supports setting headers globally for all requests and setting headers individually for each request.
 It also automatically parses json in responses with the appropriate content type. uhttp is based off of [atomic](https://github.com/toddmotto/atomic) and angularjs's [$http](https://github.com/angular/angular.js/blob/v1.3.x/src/ng/http.js). uhttp was written because atomic didn't support common features (setting headers & sending json POST requests) and [React](https://facebook.github.io/react/index.html) didn't come with a built in ajax library (recommending jQuery instead).

+Note that uhttp does not use true [promises](https://github.com/jakearchibald/es6-promise).
+However, uhttp-promises does use promises from es6-promise-shim.
+It is recommended that you use uhttp-promises for your production needs.

+uhttp-promises is also a 4kb library, but uses an es6-promises shim (~2.5kb) to work correctly across browsers.

 #### uhttp.get(url, [,options])
 Use uhttp.get() to make a GET request.
-You can use either "then... catch" or "success... error" callbacks to obtain the response.
+You can use either "then... catch" callbacks to obtain the response.

 ```javascript
 uhttp.get('/api/endpoint').then(function(data, xhr) {